dareiff/sno-park/README.md

 ### API dependencies

 1. Openweathermap
+   - You need two different keys here; one to get geolocation for an address, the other for actual weather calls
+   - Long-term each parking lot will have a GPS coordinate, but not yet
 2. Google Maps

 Get your API keys and put 'em in a `.env.development` file when working locally: